brockf/datashare/COMMRULE/README.txt

 Study is currently under review.
-Data available upon request.